Growth vs. Fixed Mindset

 This means every employee within an organization has to have the ability to develop, grow, and learn.
 And organizations who believe this seek out individuals who show a capacity for such growth.
 And we believe that the companies who work to help each of these individuals progress, advance in their roles, take on more leadership capabilities, and constantly evolve their skills and thinking will thrive as a whole.

 Strong leadership, continual learning, and innovation are key to thriving business today.
 And not just amongst the C-suite or those in designated leadership roles.
 Leadership and learning must be fostered throughout an organization in order for that organization to really progress.
 Although this often starts at the top, it must ring true throughout an entire business.

 A fixed mindset – unlike a growth mindset – does not encourage any of these ideals.
 Nor does it allow employees to grow and new leaders to emerge.
 And less risk-taking, less freedom, less collaboration, and less acceptance of failure – all behavioral symptoms of a fixed mindset – can be detrimental to business.

 Adopt a Growth Mindset to Drive Business By:

 Often times, in business, as expertise increases, individuals struggle more and more to see new solutions or ideas.
 Learning stalls and this leads businesses to get stuck in their thinking.

-In order adapt growth mindset that can fuel your organization forward, you must focus on people’s capacity and not their pedigree.
+In order to adopt a growth mindset that can fuel your organization forward, you must focus on people’s capacity and not their pedigree.
 As such, recruitment should value people who show a real commitment to learning.
-These people will help build a learning culture, develop independently, collaborate successfully, and be more able to adapt to whatever challenges arise.
+These people will help build a learning culture, develop independently, collaborate successfully, and be able to adapt to whatever challenges arise.

 Individuals that value learning, and show a capacity and passion for continual knowledge have a natural growth mindset that can move any business towards success.